h01ger/piuparts/README.txt

 directories will be merged together (and later ones may overwrite earlier scripts with the same filename).

+By default this is *not* set to anything.
+Have a look at '/etc/piuparts/scripts*' to learn which scripts and script directories are shipped by the package.

 The script prefix determines in which step it is executed.
 You can run several scripts in every step, they are run in alphabetical order.